fvall/fvall.github.io/content/2021-01-31-flash-dashboard-1.md

     </h1>
 </div>

-That's probably the most boring dashboard ever created, at least it has some colour:smile:.
+That's probably the most boring dashboard ever created, at least it has some colour :smile:.
 Time to make it interesting.

 ## Adding data [#](#data) {#data}